nus-cs2103-AY1920S1/duke/docs/README.md

 ## Features
 Command Format
 * Words in UPPER_CASE are the parameters to be supplied by the user<br />
-    Example: in todo TASKNAME, TASKNAME is a parameter which can be used as todo tutorial.
+    Example: in todo TASK_NAME, TASK_NAME is a parameter which can be used as todo tutorial.

 ### 1. Viewing help: **`help`**
 Format: help